 Maintaining my drawing skills with a side-line in movie poster fan art, these somewhat indulgent projects caught the attention of Computer Arts and Photoshop Creative magazines, and appeared in Matthew Chojancki’s best-selling book Alternative Movie Posters.

 Behind the scenes I was also busy developing Wingsart Studio.
 Part portfolio, part shopfront; this website began by selling stock photography and illustrations, and later added After Effects templates and fonts.

 These self-initiated projects proved to be creatively satisfying and popular with other designers, becoming best-sellers on sites such as Creative Market, to the point where I was able to fund a year out to study motion graphics for film and television.
 Inspired by the likes of Saul Bass, Dan Perri and Pablo Ferro, this was a period devoted to film titles and opening credit sequences.

 Over the last few years I’ve worked with several major studios in the creation of film trailers, titles and branding concepts, and via Wingsart Studio have combined this professional experience into a series of graphic fonts targeted at the film, music and television industry.

 I currently work from my home studio in Somerset, UK, about 30 minutes drive outside of the excellent city of Bristol.

 If you would like to enquire about collaborations or future commissions please make initial contact using the form below and I will reply as soon as possible.

 Also check out my Pinterest boards for inspirational photographers, filmmakers, and designers.

-Finally, on Youtube you’ll find my flick through videos of recommended art and design books.
-An essential addition to anyones reference library.
+Finally, on Youtube you’ll find my flick through videos of recommended art and design books, and various motion graphics experiments.